-As a former general officer-equivalent senior executive in DOD, with 30 years of public service, Ms. Leong-Hong has held a number of high-level positions that include serving as Deputy Assistant Secretary of Defense for Command, Control, Communications, and Intelligence (C3I) where she managed a multi-billion dollar portfolio in Command and Control, Communications, Computers, and Intelligence (C4I) programs, responsible for the financial planning, programming, budgeting, and resources allocation for these programs.
+As a former General/Flag officer-equivalent Senior Executive in DOD, with over 45 years of public service in both the public and private sectors, Ms. Leong-Hong has held a number of high-level positions that include serving as Deputy Assistant Secretary of Defense for Command, Control, Communications, and Intelligence (C3I) where she managed a multi-billion dollar portfolio in Command and Control, Communications, Computers, and Intelligence (C4I) programs, responsible for the financial planning, programming, budgeting, and resources allocation for these programs.
 She also previously worked in the Office of the Undersecretary of Defense (Comptroller), where she led a major Department of Defense wide initiative for Management reform and business process re-engineering.
 One of the key achievements resulting from this initiative was the development of the Enterprise Architecture for Accounting and Finance for the Department.
+Her expertise in IT focuses, amongst other things-on Data sciences, Knowledge Management, and Cybersecurity.